-The best pillow for neck and back pain depends on your body and how you sleep
+The best pillow for neck and back pain depends on your body and how you sleep.

 Different people require different things.
-To find the right pillow or bed you must consider past injuries, current medical conditions, your fitness level, you health habits, and medical conditions, like arthritis.
+To find the right pillow or bed you must consider past injuries, current medical conditions, your fitness level, your health habits, and medical conditions, like arthritis.
 All of these affect the spine.
 Therefore, they affect how your body adapts to structural changes because bodies are unique.

 Cell phones and computer usage cause a position of neck strain.
 The world has created “tech neck.”
 A slang term for repetitive overuse of the neck in prolonged flexion.
 Flexion causes the shoulders to slump and the lower back to round.
-This tightens and shortens the muscles in the front of the neck, shoulders and hips.
-Poor posture causes strain of the muscles, ligaments and spinal discs.
-This leads to pain, early degeneration and spinal curves that are unnatural.
+This tightens and shortens the muscles in the front of the neck, shoulders, and hips.
+Poor posture causes strain of the muscles, ligaments, and spinal discs.
+This leads to pain, early degeneration, and spinal curves that are unnatural.

 COMFORT MAY NOT BE THE BEST SUPPORT FOR YOUR SPINE

 When a flexed neck position becomes “familiar” to the body and the tissues adapt, the body will want to sleep that way too.
 It may allow comfort, but comfort and support are two different things.
 If your goal is comfort, that’s one kind of pillow and bed.
 If your goal is correction, then you want to sleep in a position that supports the bodies natural curves.
 Your natural curves are natural when you get the right kind of exercise or movement in the muscles of the neck and spine.
 A good pillow can help correct and support a natural curve.
 Which will help reduce neck strain, pain and premature aging.

 Therefore, the search for the best pillow and sleeping positions really comes down to doing what’s best for the body.
 What’s best for the body might not be as easy as buying a new pillow or bed.
 What’s best for the body is good support, spinal mobility, exercises and stretches.